 Each year, high school upperclassmen around the country take exams as part of the college application process.
 While the SAT is the oldest such exam still in existence, the ACT has recently gained a lot of traction.
-In 2015, 1.92 million students took the ACT, (compared to the 1.7 million who took the SAT).
+In 2015, 1.92 million students took the ACT, (compared to the 1.7 million members of the class of 2015 who took the SAT).
 If you decide to take the ACT, learn about its structure, registration requirements, and score reporting ahead of time.
 After all, part of acing the test is understanding its components.

 What is the ACT?